Biostatistics Bioinformatics Shared ResourceEducational Activities of the Shared Resource

 TBIO 543: Clinical Survey of Human Cancer.

-If you need a lecture for your course, or a one-time lecture for your research group or lab, please contact Caroline Wu (202-687-4114, email@example.com)
+If you need a lecture for your course, or a one-time lecture for your research group or lab, please contact Minnie An (202-687-4114, email@example.com.

 Journal Clubs.
 Members of our shared resource routinely participate in the two weekly journal clubs (Oncology and Hematology) for clinical investigators where biostatisticians give a yearly presentation.
 Weekly participation often involves explaining and giving a critique of the biostatistical methods used in published medical articles.